terry-xiaoyu/emqx_widget/README.md

     5> emqx_widget_instance:query(<<"log_tracer_clientid_shawn">>, get_log).
     ** exception error: {get_instance,{<<"log_tracer_clientid_shawn">>,not_found}}

-## The *.wgt file
+## The *.spec file

-The widget uses the .wgt file as a specification to define the schema of its config file and the request body of HTTP API.
+The widget uses the .spec file as a specification to define the schema of its config file and the request body of HTTP API.
-The .wgt describes what fields the widget accepts and also the type of the fields.
+The .spec describes what fields the widget accepts and also the type of the fields.

-Besides the validation, the .wgt file is also used by the dashboard to render the UI.
+Besides the validation, the .spec file is also used by the dashboard to render the UI.
 For example what fields should exist and what fields should not, and whether provide a textbox or textarea (multi-line textbox) to the user.
 It also defines the order of the component displayed on the UI.
-These functionalities are implement by some metadata fields in the .wgt file.
+These functionalities are implement by some metadata fields in the .spec file.

 ### The metadata for widget title and descriptions